fwup-home/fwup/README.md

 1. Firmware archive digital signature creation and verification

-1. Sparse file support to reduce number of bytes that need to be written when initializing large filesystems (see section on sparse files)
+1. Sparse file support to reduce number of bytes that need to be written when initializing large file systems (see section on sparse files)

 1. Permissive license (Apache 2.0 License - see end of doc)